 - The grant provides funding of $100,000 for one year

-- The grant is paid on a quarterly basis to the university on behalf of the applicant, with the understanding that the university will administer the funds.
+- The grant is paid on a quarterly basis to the university/institution on behalf of the applicant, with the understanding that the university will administer the funds.

 - The funds have limited restrictions – a characteristic of the program.

-- The funds may not be used for salary support of the grantee, but may be used to support technical assistance.
+- The funds may not be used for salary support of the grantee.

-- The support of technical assistance may include the hourly wages of a technician; however the funds may not be used to provide fringe benefits or indirect costs for the technician
+- The funds may be used for the hourly wages of a technician; however the funds may not be used to provide fringe benefits or indirect costs for the technician

 - $1,500 per year may be used for travel to professional meetings by the grantee.